 In the following table, Neonatal refers to all events assigned a Purchase Unit of W06.03, and Medical & Surgical covers all other Purchase Units for events included in casemix funding, including secondary and tertiary Maternity.
 Primary maternity events are partly funded by a separate RVU mechanism which was implemented from 1 July 2013.

-From 2002/03, these have been the inter-district flow (IDF) prices, thus in some cases there may be some variation for local provision.
+From 2002/03, these were the inter-district flow (IDF) prices, thus in some cases there may be some variation for local provision.
 Also note that with effect from 2006/07 a common unit price has been set for medical-surgical and for neonatal casemix events.
 From 1 July 2009 secondary maternity events became casemix funded at the same unit price as for medical and surgical events.